Project Management

 Project management steps are divisions of a project lifecycle that provide a structured approach to managing projects.
 In practice, each step in the project management process can be viewed as a distinct stage.

-What is the sequence of project management steps?
+What is the sequence of project management phases?

-The sequence of project management steps includes following stages:
+The sequence of project management phases includes following stages:

 The 3 S’s of project management are budget/cost, time/schedule, and scope.
 Changes in any one of these elements will affect the others and must be considered and managed accordingly.